Assessment of EDF group greenhouse gas emissions

 |Émissions indirectes de CO2

-Lastly, emissions from companies accounted for under the equity method increased slightly, by 5%.
+- Lastly, there was a slight increase (1%) in emissions from companies accounted for under the equity method.

-EDF has therefore been able to present an exhaustive Scope 3 analysis, and is pursuing its efforts to provide an ever more accurate and exhaustive analysis of its indirect emissions.
+- EDF is pursuing its efforts to provide an ever more accurate and exhaustive analysis of its indirect emissions.

 Details on methodology